top of page

 Studies suggest that this phenomenon is a vital component of priming the female body for potential conception, facilitating an adaptation to the foreign genetic composition of the prospective offspring.

-In essence, there is a defined benefit, but it's not a magical elixir for your skin or a source of superpowers, as some popular myths suggest.
+However, while semen has a defined biological role, it’s not a magical health elixir or a source of superpowers as some myths might suggest.

-Engaging in open sexual intimacy without fear of pregnancy is possible if you trust your partner and can observe fertility biomarkers.
-Follow the hashtag #naturalcontraception to learn more about a safe and highly effective contraception method.
+Engaging in intimacy without fear of pregnancy is possible when you trust your partner and understand your fertility biomarkers.
+By using methods like natural contraception, you can enjoy a safe and highly effective way to manage your reproductive health.

 bottom of page